suryaat19/ngram-smoothing/README.md

   drives perplexity to ~20,000 (mathematically it's undefined/infinite; we floor at 1e-12 just to get a finite number to plot).
 This is the zero-probability problem made concrete.
-- Laplace "fixes" the zero but overcorrects — adding 1 to every one of 6,009 vocab words steals so much mass from seen bigrams that it's *5x worse* than tuned Add-k.
+- Laplace "fixes" the zero but overcorrects by adding 1 to every one of 6,009 vocab words steals so much mass from seen bigrams that it's *5x worse* than tuned Add-k.
-- **Modified Kneser-Ney now takes the top spot**, edging out single-discount KN — exactly as Chen & Goodman's 1999 study predicts, and consistent with it being the default in SRILM/KenLM.
+- **Modified Kneser-Ney now takes the top spot**, edging out single-discount KN is exactly as Chen & Goodman's 1999 study predicts, and consistent with it being the default in SRILM/KenLM.
 - **Witten-Bell (205.5) beats the hand-tuned Context-Dependent Interpolation (217.7)**
-  despite needing zero grid search — its data-driven weight is simply a better-informed choice than a single global constant $k$ fit on dev.
+  despite needing zero grid search, its data-driven weight is simply a better-informed choice than a single global constant $k$ fit on dev.
-- **Stupid Backoff (214.5, normalized for fair comparison)** is solidly mid-pack here — worse than every true discounting method, which matches expectations: its whole value proposition (skip normalization, use a fixed 0.4 backoff) only pays off at web scale where raw counts are already reliable.
+- **Stupid Backoff (214.5, normalized for fair comparison)** is solidly mid-pack here is worse than every true discounting method, which matches expectations: its whole value proposition (skip normalization, use a fixed 0.4 backoff) only pays off at web scale where raw counts are already reliable.
 On a 182K-token corpus it doesn't have that